Can You Use Gemini AI Images Commercially? What the ToS Actually Say

 This article is for informational purposes only and does not constitute legal advice.
 For decisions involving significant legal or financial risk, consult a qualified attorney in your jurisdiction.

-Yes, Google generally allows you to use images generated by Gemini for commercial purposes.
-The Generative AI Additional Terms of Service (last updated in 2025) state that content you create using Google's generative AI services belongs to you, subject to the underlying Terms of Service and content policies.
+Yes.
+Google allows you to use images generated by Gemini for commercial purposes.
+As of May 2024, AI-related terms were folded into the main Google Terms of Service, which state that content you create using Google's generative AI services belongs to you, subject to the underlying content policies.
 Google does not claim ownership of your AI-generated output.

 But "generally allowed" and "do whatever you want" are not the same thing.
 There are conditions, edge cases, and practical realities worth understanding before you build a business around Gemini-generated images.